Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net): Introduction

-3D data can usually be expressed in different formats, such as point clouds, meshes, volumetrics and multi-view images.
-Regarding which data format is used to process the model, we compare the commonly used data formats.
-For the mesh, it is irregular and time-consuming, which will cause high space and time complexity.
-Therefore, mesh is not a good way to learn the features.
-As for multi-view images, one image can only show the feature of one surface, but not the overall structure of an object.
-Recently, there have been many researches focusing on how to voxelize the point clouds to make them evenly distributed in regular 3D space, and then implement 3D-CNN on them.
-However, voxelization owns the high space and time complexity, and there may be quantization errors in the process of voxelization, which would result in low accuracy.
+Recently, there have been many pieces of research focusing on how to voxelize the point cloud to make them {evenly distributed} in regular 3D space, and then implement 3D-CNN on them.
+However, voxelization owns the high space and time complexity, and there may be quantization errors {in the process of} voxelization, which would result in low accuracy.
 Compared with other data formats, point cloud is a data structure suitable for 3D scene calculation of terracotta warriors.
-We choose to segment the terracotta warriors in the form of point clouds (see samples in Figure~\ref{figure demo}).
+We choose to segment {the terracotta warriors} in the form of point clouds (see samples in Fig.~\ref{figure demo}).